Lexi-BU/lexi/_sources/install.rst.txt

 1. Download `lexi-version.tar.gz` directory from the following link: `Download LEXI Software <https://lexi-bu.github.io/software/dist/lexi-0.0.1.tar.gz>`_

-2. Copy the `lexi-version.tar.gz` file into `Documents/lexi` (or any other directory where you want to install lexi in).
+2. Copy the `lexi-version.tar.gz` file into `Documents/lexi` (or any other directory where you want to install `lexi` in).

 3. Activate your virtual environment using the instructions above.

-4. Install Lexi by running the following command (replace ``lexi-version.tar.gz`` with the actual name of the file you downloaded):
+4. Install `lexi` by running the following command (replace ``lexi-version.tar.gz`` with the actual name of the file you downloaded):

 .. code-block:: bash

     pip install lexi-version.tar.gz

-This will install Lexi and all its dependencies.
+This will install `lexi` and all its dependencies.

 Verifying the Installation
 ==========================

-You can verify that Lexi was installed by running the following command:
+You can verify that `lexi` was installed by running the following command:

 .. code-block:: bash